 NATIONAL FERRET DAY

 On April 2nd, Hob and Jill went up the hill with their little Kits to celebrate National Ferret Day because that’s some serious business.
-Male ferrets are called Hobs and female ferrets are called Jills.
+Male ferrets are called Hobs, and female ferrets are called Jills.
 Their offspring are called Kits.
-The whole family is called a Business.
-A part of the mustelid family, ferrets are carnivores and are joined by the otter, badger, weasel, marten, mink and wolverine.
+The whole family is called a business.
+These carnivores join the mustelid family, including the otter, badger, weasel, marten, mink, and wolverine.

 Humans domesticated these crafty hunters over 2,000 years ago, specifically for their hunting abilities.
 Landowners used them to “ferret” out and kill vermin that would otherwise grow out of control.
 Their cunning and wile made ferrets a valuable tool for many.
 There’s no questioning whether a ferret is a carnivore once you examine their razor-sharp teeth.

 In North America, the black-footed ferret is one of the most endangered North American mammals.
 Once thought to be completely decimated, a rancher discovered a small population on his ranch in Wyoming in 1981.
 Since then, conservationists, breeding programs, and landowners’ efforts are bringing the population back from the brink of extinction.
 Today the population wavers around 500 ferrets alive in the wild, with more breeding programs preparing to reintroduce more ferrets into the wild.